We Are Those People: Power and Denial in Post-Democracy Washington, D.C.

 Of course, he was wrong on that last count.
 In the coming days, the Germans would be deluged by some 35,000 calls from Budapesters denouncing their neighbors for the crime of being Jewish.
 Presumably, the do-gooders didn’t look any different than they had the week before.
 Something had changed—or finally shown its face.

 In my first days in D.C., I couldn’t shake the sense my father’s world had finally caught up with me.
 Of course, there were some subtle refinements.
 At least the doppelgängers and skinwalkers have faces; ICE’s power is predicated on its anonymity.
 How do you confront the faceless, the nameless, the badgeless?
 It’s harder than it sounds.
 Friends have described the horrifying sight of masked agents pulling brown-skinned people from schools, from daycare centers, off their mopeds as they work minimum-wage delivery jobs.
-I’ve read ICE’s appalling press releases, ripe with mugshots of brown-skinned invaders:
+I haven’t seen ICE at work but I’ve read their appalling press releases, ripe with mugshots of brown-skinned invaders:

 “What makes someone a target of ICE is if they are illegally in the U.S.—NOT their skin color, race, or ethnicity.” —DHS Assistant Secretary Tricia McLaughlin